 |Minimum Sample Size||There is no minimum sample size for EmbryoCellect™ aCGH technology.
 However, a sample size of at least 24 for NGS analysis is required and this may initially (during the start-up phase) delay the timing for provision of results.
 Once the full 24 samples have been received, there is a 7 business day turn-around to us sending you the report.
 It is possible to process a smaller sample size but the cost per sample will be higher due to the cost of additional reagents required.|

 ¹ Single-embryo transfer of vitrified-warmed blastocysts yields equivalent live-birth rates and improved neonatal outcomes compared with fresh transfers, Roy TK, Bradley CK, Bowmans MC, McArthur SJ, 2014, Vol. 101 No 5, Fertility and Sterility

 DOPlify™ Whole Genome Amplification (WGA) Service

 When starting with limited DNA template, whole genome amplification is used to generate sufficient DNA for downstream analysis in both research and clinical amplifications.
-Reproductive Health Science sells a single cell WGA kit, DOPlify™ and also offers a service for single cell, multi-cell and low template or copy number DNA sample amplification by highly experienced scientists in a specialised single cell facility.
+RHS sells a single cell WGA kit, DOPlify™ and also offers a service for single cell, multi-cell and low template or copy number DNA sample amplification by highly experienced scientists in a specialised single cell facility.

 WGA by RHS' DOPlify™ kit generates a complex library and the WGA DNA generated is suitable for a wide range of applications but not limited to, Next Generation Sequencing, aCGH or primer-specific PCR and for the detection of copy number changes, segmental DNA changes, genome monitoring, SNP analysis and mitochondrial DNA mutation detection.